MC1162276 - Microsoft Teams: Trust Indicators – a new way of representing users outside your organization

 Public Preview: Begins rolling out late September 2025; expected completion by late November 2025.

-General Availability (Worldwide, GCC, GCC High, DoD): Begins rolling out mid-January 2026 (previously late November 2025); expected completion by early February 2026 (previously early January).
+General Availability (Worldwide, GCC, GCC High, DoD): Begins rolling out mid-February 2026 (previously mid-January); expected completion by early March 2026 (previously early February).

 How this affects your organization: